catalyst-cloud/catalystcloud-docs/source/metrics/faq.rst

 resource types.
 Applications using the Metrics Service should be implemented in such a way that it handles this case without any errors.

-Once 90 days has passed after the resource is deleted, the Metrics Service will expire the corresponding resource metadata and metrics.
+To mitigate these issues, resources will automatically have the "ended at" timestamp set on then if they have not had any measures published for them for at least 30 days.
+After another 90 days, the resource will be expired from the Metrics Service.

 *****************************************
 One or more resource metrics do not exist